KekoFigueroa-dev/code_breaker_app/README.md

 ## Why a sword?

-Crack the code, and you’re rewarded with a sword—just like a true lord or lady of the North!
+Since I used phrases from ASOIAF to build the encoder You are rewarded with a sword—just like a true lord or lady of Westeros!

 ## Usage